jollySleeper/Priconf/README.md

 - [] Allow User to Configure Settings via UI
 - [] Publist this Plugin

+## What's Currently Working
+All the Supported Frontends are Working Currently but settings needs to be HardCoded.

 ## How To Use
+Curently you will have to HardCode your settings and use it in Debugging Mode.
 If you want to use it you can HardCode your Settings in `priconf.js` and test this plugin in Firefox by visiting `about:debugging` and Installing this Plugin from there.

-## What's Currently Working
-All the Supported Frontends are Working Currently but settings needs to be HardCoded.